ngngan023/ngngan023/README.md

 - 🌱 I’m currently learning to become a good Data Analyst
 - 🍀 I'm currently looking for opportunities to work as a Data Analyst
-- :hammer_and_wrench: Languages and Tools : SQL, Power BI, Tableau, Python
+- :hammer_and_wrench: Programming Languages and Tools : SQL, Power BI, Tableau, Python
 - ✍️ Languagues: English, French
 - 🏫 Background: Linguistic, but recently fall in Data field :"3